Right of Way (ROW) Vegetation Management: An Ecosystem Outlook

 The goal of this symposium is to look at how specific challenges impact reliability and how utilities can reduce that impact, specifically the role of utilities in environmental stewardship along the ROWs.

-The symposium will bring together speakers from VM groups within electric utilities companies, experienced arborists/tree consultants and vegetation management software specialists to identify how to improve utilities outage response, project planning and forecasting, and overall environmental protection based on regional and seasonal changes.
+Right of Way (ROW) Vegetation Management: An Ecosystem Outlook symposium will bring together speakers from VM groups within electric utilities companies, experienced arborists/tree consultants and vegetation management software specialists to identify how to improve utilities outage response, project planning and forecasting and overall environmental protection based on regional and seasonal changes.

 - Discuss how technology and data analytics are changing IVM and UVM standards

-- Explain techniques to manage ROWs in a high-risk zone
+- Explain techniques to manage ROWs in eco-sensitive areas

 - Explain the value and necessity of environmental stewardship in the ROW

-- Examine the positive and negative effects of herbicides and tree trimming practices
+- Examine the positive and negative effects of herbicides in ROW

 EUCI has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 In obtaining this accreditation, EUCI has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
 As a result of their Authorized Provider status, EUCI is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.